How Tiberius and Gaius Gracchus revolutionised Roman politics - and were killed for it

 Tiberius had fought in the Third Punic War during the siege of Carthage.
 In 137 BC, he was travelling north on his way to Spain.

-While in Etruria, he claims to have been shocked at how many Roman farms were being run by foreign slaves rather than by Roman citizen farmers.
+While passing through Etruria, he claims to have been shocked at how many Roman farms were being run by foreign slaves rather than by Roman citizen farmers.

 So, he sought and won election to the office of Tribune of the Plebs for the year 133 BC.